flyinggorilla/simulator.atterwind.info/README.md

 The traveller is also visualized as it appears on the [DNA F1x A-Cat][dnaf1x].
 It's markers are setup in 10cm distance from each, with max 80cm position off centre.
 Below picture shows the traveller 18cm off-centre.

 [<img src="screenshots/traveller.jpg" width=50%>](https://simulator.atterwind.info/?bh=135&bs=20&ws=15&wh=0.27&ch=2.6&cs=-2.1&cl=3.3&cry=46.0&crz=118.9&crx=-111.7&cth=-0.7&cts=-0.8&ctl=-0.3&csh=1)

+The traveller position is calculated through virtually elongating the leech of the sail to the transom.
+When there is no sail-twist (i.e. heading directly into the wind), the traveler position is exactly aligned to the horizontal sideways sail tack position.
+Now when there is sail-twist, the additional traveller movement is determined by virtually elongating the leech to the transom.
+This is a simple linear connection from the tack, the next leechpoint above the tack, and calculating the intersection at the transom leveraging simply the lever principle.

 ## Experimental settings: Cunningham, Angle of Attack
 * Cunningham setting modifies the parabolic shape of the simulated sail to move the draft/camber forward.
 I am not fully happy with the resulting shape but feel free to play with it.
 It primarily changes the lift-force vector and it will become relevant when calculating sail lift and momentum.
 Cunningham simulation should potentially flatten the sail too.